-Although great efforts for compatibility issue between Mac and Windows have been made for years, that doesn't mean they've completely disappeared.
-The file system compatibility is always a big issue.
+The file system compatibility is always a big issue between Mac and Windows.
 It's well known that by default, Windows uses NTFS, and Mac OS uses HFS, these file systems are not compatible with each other.
 Often switch between Mac and PC?
 Want to share one external hard drive between Mac and Windows?
 No worries!
 There are still ways to make external hard drive compatible with Mac and PC.

 Three ways to make external hard drive compatible with Mac and PC